 Imagine you were tasked with building an industrial application.
 This application needs to store measured values from sensors on an assembly floor.
 Because of strict quality control regulations, you also need to record the data that these sensors collect with time as a key index, so that historical values can be analyzed.

 As your sensors record new stimuli in the real world, you need to be able to continuously add data by appending a new entry (row) to the end of your table.
 This heavily write-intensive functionality is needed to track the state of your system - or the variables you decide to track - over time.

-You considered using relational databases, e.g. PostgreSQL, but ran into certain limitations:
+You considered using relational databases, e.g. PostgreSQL, but ran into some limitations:

 - Time series data grows quickly, with heavy write loads.
 Scaling Postgres to fit the load is far from optimal because your ingestion and query performance will degrade massively as you scale — the TimescaleDB extension will alleviate some of those issues, but you'll still eventually run into scalability issues due to PostgreSQL’s source / replica model.

 - You need a database with functions tailor-made for managing time series data.
 For example time functions and ranges, granularities (with which to cluster query results), aggregations (to summarize data from a range), and contextual information for managing how queries are run, batched and timed-out on the sort of massive data sets that you now own and control.